 - Keep moving.
 Activity levels tend to drop as we age, but it’s important not to slip into a sedentary lifestyle.
 Find sustainable ways (because you’re busy!) to fit in exercise every day.
 Research shows that a brisk walk is just as effective as running when it comes to reducing your risk of heart disease.

 - Expect differences after menopause.
 “The change” is a milestone in many ways, including heart health.
-Your cholesterol levels may change and your blood pressure may go up.
-During this time, you might need to begin medication to control cholesterol or high blood pressure (80 percent of women in their 80s have high blood pressure).
+Your cholesterol and blood pressure may increase.
+If so, you might need to start medications to control your levels.

 - Don’t brush off signs or symptoms.
 You understand your body better than anyone, so you know what’s normal and what’s not.
 If you notice changes like shortness of breath, sweating more than normal during and after exertion, or heart pounding, pay attention.
 Research shows that women tend to delay seeking care for heart-related symptoms -- don’t wait until it’s too late.

 Duke heart disease prevention specialists offer comprehensive assessments to help you understand and reduce your risk of heart disease.
 We also have a team of cardiologists who specialize in women’s heart health, recognize women’s unique risk factors, and understand that women may respond differently than men to heart treatments.
 It’s never too early or late to improve your heart health -- we can help.